 2:3 But not even Titus, who was with me, though he was a Greek, was compelled to be circumcised.
 2:4 But it was because of the false brethren secretly brought in, who had sneaked in to spy out our liberty which we have in Christ Jesus, in order to bring us into bondage.
 2:5 But we did not yield in subjection to them for even an hour, so that the truth of the gospel would remain with you.

-Paul went to Jerusalem to seek the approval from the church headquarters for the message he preached, but eventually God made his message to stand and dominate the New Testament, apart from the gospels.
+Paul went to Jerusalem to seek the approval from the church headquarters for the message he preached, but eventually, God made his message to stand and substantially dominate the New Testament.
 The writings of James, Peter and John, while still inspired, are much smaller and were ‘relegated’ to the back of the New Testament.

-The “false brethren” (2:4) were Christians, equivalent to the Christians in Galatia that “are disturbing you and want to distort the gospel of Christ” (1:7).
+The “false brethren” (2:4) were Christians.
+They are the same or similar to the Christians in Galatia that “are disturbing you and want to distort the gospel of Christ” (1:7).

 Firstly, that he was “not sent from men” (1:1) and that “those who were of high reputation” (2:6) “contributed nothing” to his message (2:6).